kyleleroykelly/canvas-quiz-generator/README.md

-# canvas-quiz-generator
-A Python tool to generate Canvas-compatible QTI quizzes from CSV files.
 # Canvas Quiz Generator

-A simple Python tool that converts a CSV file into a Canvas-compatible QTI quiz package (.zip) for easy import into **Canvas Classic Quizzes**.
+A Python tool that converts a CSV file into a Canvas-compatible QTI quiz package (.zip) for easy import into **Canvas Classic Quizzes**.

 ---

 ## 🚀 Features
-- Generate multiple-choice quizzes from a CSV file.
-- Fully QTI 1.2-compliant package (includes `imsmanifest.xml`).
+- **Auto-detects** CSV files in the current folder.
+- Prompts the user if **multiple CSV files** are found.
+- Generates a QTI-compliant `.zip` ready for Canvas import.
+- ZIP file is automatically named using the CSV filename + `_quiz_` + timestamp.
-- Supports flexible CSV formatting with up to 3 distractors per question.
+- Supports multiple-choice questions with up to 3 distractors.
 - Customizable quiz title and number of attempts.
-- Output is ready-to-import into Canvas (Classic Quizzes).

 ---